Glay: 2014–2016: Anniversary anthologies, Ace of Diamond, Music Life

 To celebrate their 20th anniversary, Glay released their 26-song 2CD+DVD Hai to Diamond Anthology in May 2014, which included remixed and remastered versions of previously released songs as well as demo tracks, radio show recordings, and music videos from their indie era.
 The band's October double-A-side single, "Hyakka Ryoran"/"Hashire!
 Mirai", included the third opening song for the anime series Ace of Diamond, and in November, they released their thirteenth album Music Life, which was also available as a 2-disc limited edition including the bonus CD Ballade Best Melodies, featuring their best ballads selected by fan voting.
 Music Life's cover image was inspired by The Beatles album Revolver.

 In 2015, Glay created their second theme song for the Ace of Diamond series, "Heroes".
 In October, they released the special-edition Speed Pop Anthology, which contained 27 songs including demos and remasters from the original 1995 album plus a documentary.

 In January 2016, the band released their third Ace of Diamond theme, "Sora ga Aozora de aru Tame ni", followed by a set of theme songs, "Deathtopia" and "Chou Onsoku Destiny", for the anime series Kuromukuro, which were packaged as a double-A-side release in August.
 One month later BEAT out!
 Anthology was released in September to commemorate the band's first number one ranking on the Oricon chart.
 Along with remixed and remastered tracks, the special edition contained 2 full-length 1996 concert videos from Shibuya Public Hall and Nippon Budokan.

 2017–2018: Summerdelics and Asian tour

 In July 2017, Glay released their 14th album Summerdelics, which reached number 1 on the Oricon album chart, followed by a national arena tour.
 In September 2017, they released the special edition Beloved Anthology set, which included 14 songs remastered by Michael Zimmering, 15 previously unreleased demo tracks, and a video documentary including segments shot by Yutaka Onaga on location in Iceland in 1996.

 In November 2017, Glay released the EP Winterdelics, which included "Anata to ikite yuku", the theme song for the TV Tokyo drama Universal Kokokusha - Anata no Jinsei, Urikomimasu!

 In 2018, Glay toured Asia, collaborating on stage with Taiwanese band Mayday and performed the 900th concert of their career in Hong Kong.

+Influences

+Teru cited Boøwy and Southern All Stars as his two biggest influences, and named Kyosuke Himuro and Miles Hunt as his favorite musicians.
+Takuro cited the Beatles as his biggest influence, while Hisashi named Nuno Bettencourt as his.
+Jiro cited Flea and Kurt Cobain as some of his biggest influences, and named Lenny Kravitz, John Frusciante, Duff McKagan, Nikki Sixx, Chad Smith and Tommy Lee as among his favorite musicians.